Cosmic Meaning of the Nahuales

-Nawal (another word for nahual) names are provided in English, Ki'che' and Yucatecan.
+Nahual (another word for nawal) names are provided in English, Ki'che' and Yucatec.
 The English translations vary from some Western scholars' names, particularly Seed, which some call Rabbit, and Net, which others refer to as Lizard.

 The Glyphs and English-language Names

 Most Web sites and books use the Yucatecan name, even though Mayan astrology and the Sacred Calendar are in little use today.
 The above table can be used to translate them into the language of the Ki'che' Maya in Guatemala, where the calendar and astrology are practiced by many Maya today.